kiddo-capstone/kiddo-frontend/README.md

  <br>

-The [KidDo Backend Repo](https://github.com/kiddo-capstone/kiddo-backend) and [server]() enables full CRUD methodology for our app
+Visit the [KidDo Backend Repo](https://github.com/kiddo-capstone/kiddo-backend) designed by our amazing Backend team!
+The server enables full CRUD methodology for our app.

-From here, data is displayed in the app for students to find an older adult whose needs they feel most suited to assist with.

 ## Technologies And Tools